jpforpalestine/jpforpalestine/docs/index.md

 **Our Mission:** To locally organize around and for Palestinian liberation in our lifetime, while deepening our sense of community, to practice building the world we need and deserve.

 ## **What We Want**

-#### 1. Palestinian Self-Determination, Right to Return, permanent ceasefire, and an end to the genocide, apartheid, and occupation
+1.  **Palestinian Self-Determination, Right to Return, permanent ceasefire, and an end to the genocide, apartheid, and occupation**

-#### 2. Divestment from militarization.
+2.  **Divestment from militarization.**

-#### 3. A free flow of information in the U.S. and globally and an end to censorship and suppression of dissent.
+3.  **A free flow of information in the U.S. and globally and an end to censorship and suppression of dissent.**

 ___